UBClinicaVirtual/Servidor/readme.md

 }
 ```

-### Gets the HCP and Speciality to the clinic schedule
+### Gets the HCP and Speciality of the clinic schedule
 - uri: /user/clinic/schedule/search
 - method: `'POST'`
 - headers: